Local Reef "The Kilstiffin Reef" - Legend

 Farvey Point (Aran Island)

 Description: A dive site stretching for about 2.5km long.
 There are ledges at 10m, 20m, and 30m running parallel to the shore, and the shallow ledges are very suitable for trainees.
-As one moves out into deeper water, the area is covered in great boulders with excellent colour and fish life.
+As one moves out into deeper water, the area is covered with great boulders with excellent colour and fish life.
 Currents are 1.5 knots at full flow.

 Poll Seidte (Puffing Holes)